Benson516/CarND-Behavioral-Cloning-P3/writeup_proj_4.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* ./model.py containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* ./drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* ./model.h5 containing a trained convolution neural network
-* writeup_proj_4.md summarizes the results
+* ./writeup_proj_4.md summarizes the results
+* ./videos_out/video.mp4 is the recorded simulation result

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing